tdb-alcorn/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image3]

-### TODO(tom) ??
-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+I decided to generate additional data because I found that the network was reaching a plateau of validation accuracy as it saturated what it could learn from the original training data set, which consisted of only ~30,000 images.
+To add more data to the the data set, I added an augmentation step to the input data pipeline, which randomly performed rotations, rescalings, crops and flip operations.
+This augmentation was performed at model training time using the Tensorflow Dataset API.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers:
+My final model was roughly based on LeNet, and consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|